risk-first/website/menagerie/Software-Dependency-Risk.md

 Software is not constrained by _physical_ ergonomics in the same way as a tool is.
 But ideally, it should have conceptual ergonomics:  ideally, complexity is hidden away from the user behind the API (Application Programming Interface).
 This is the familiar concept of [Abstraction] we've already looked at.

 That is, the tool should be as simple to use and understand as possible.
-This is the **Principal Of Least Surprise**:
+This is the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment):

  - **The abstractions should map easily to how the user expects the tool to work.** For example, I _expect_ the trigger on a drill to start the drill turning.
  - **The abstractions should leverage existing idioms and knowledge.** In a new car, I _expect_ to know what the symbols on the dashboard mean, because I've driven other cars.